fralcala/Tiramisu/README.md

 **Brown Derby**
 - #4c2B15

-- Used: Titles, bold text, design in nav, buttons
+- Used for: Titles, bold text, design in nav, buttons

 **Cooper**
 - #AC7035

-- Used: Subtitles, buttons, hover
+- Used for: Subtitles, buttons, hover

 **Bone**
 - #DECAB2

-- Used: Backgrounds
+- Used for: Backgrounds

 **White**
 - #fff

-- Used: Backgrounds
+- Used for: Backgrounds

 ### Members & Responsibilities